guywithathing/Tyrtle/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to open an issue or pull request.
+Contributions are welcome! :D Feel free to open an issue or pull request :)

 ## License